 Weighing up the pros and cons of cast iron we are first to admit it has both.
-At Boonie Hicks we are huge enthusiasts and a little biased in favour of cast-iron.
-However we really tried to give an honest opinion.
+At Boonie Hicks, we are huge enthusiasts and a little biased in favor of cast-iron.
+However, we really tried to give an honest opinion.

-We really enjoy using our pieces, each seem to have their own personality.
+I really enjoy using our pieces, each seems to have their own personality.
 They also look great on display they really have that homely feel when they are hung.
 Therefore if you are looking for a new piece of cookware, cast iron will do you proud for years if not decades.

-At Boonie Hicks we highly recommend Lodge Manufacturing if you are thinking of purchasing bare cast-iron.
+I highly recommend Lodge Manufacturing if you are thinking of purchasing bare cast-iron.
 The history of the company is really quite amazing.
 If you’re wondering if I have a Lodge Yes I do it’s a Lodge 10.25 inch skillet that you can see in the post it’s a great cooker and perfect size for singles and couples.
 I’m very happy with it.
-Lodge seem a lot smoother than many other makers.
-They also come at great price and are very easy to use.
+Lodge seems a lot smoother than many other makers.
+They also come at a great price and are very easy to use.

-Lodge make fantastic cast iron.
+Lodge makes fantastic cast iron.
 They are still an America family business and have supported the local community of South Pittsburg Tennessee.
-Lodge have made their skillet in they South Pittsburg foundry since 1896.
+Lodge has made their skillet in they South Pittsburg foundry since 1896.
 Their skillets are easy and fun to use.
 I’d go for a 10.25inch skillet if you’re cooking for yourself and 12in skillet if you’re cooking for a family.